 18th And 19th

-During these centuries, famous figures like Queen Victoria made the minimalist makeup look popular.
-Today, we call it the “no makeup” makeup look.
-Wigs were crafted to look like natural hair, even if they were large and clearly not realistic.
+Famous figures like Queen Victoria popularized minimalist makeup during these centuries.
+Today, we call it the “no makeup” look.
+Wigs were crafted to look like natural hair, even if they were large and not realistic.
 Pale skin remained popular.
 The theme was simplicity.

 Like many people today, historical makeup was traditionally used to achieve a certain aesthetic appeal.
 Now, we use cosmetics for everything from achieving a desired look to expressing creativity.
 Browse the rest of the website for more awesome information.